 For the same reason men cheat on their wives, people are attracted to this stuff: boredom.
-Being a globetrotting man of mystery can seem a lot more intriguing than another inside sales meeting at a Bennigan’s in the suburbs.
+Being a globetrotting man of mystery can seem a lot more intriguing than another sales meeting at a suburban Bennigan’s.

 So before you ask for help, make sure you need it.
 Unlike most of the nameless, faceless bloggers who use doom-and-gloom to scare you into paying them, I won’t try to “sell” you on why you need a second passport or an offshore company.
 Maybe you don’t.